 A quality program will have credentialed providers such as registered dietitians, certified fitness professionals and health coaches, licensed psychologists or counselors, and licensed medical professionals such as physicians and registered nurses.

 Programs that demand adherence to a rigid diet or exercise plan set you up for failure.
 Look instead for programs that consider your food and physical activity preferences.
 For long-term success, you‘ll need to adopt lifestyle changes you can live with.
 “Lose 20 pounds in 1 week” may catch your eye, but the truth is that permanent weight loss happens slowly - at a rate of ½ pound up to a maximum of 2 pounds per week.
 Consider it a red flag if a program does not list data regarding average amount of weight lost and long-term follow-up of participants.
+It is also important to determine how often you need your coach to be available.
+Through appointment scheduling apps such as CoachCare, your coach can be available online at almost any time for immediate support.

 The best nutrition coaches are also excellent counselors.
 Food can be a tricky subject.
 It’s often very personal, and can be connected to other issues such as self-image, depression, eating disorders, and addiction.
 Having a nutrition coach with skills in this area will be immensely helpful.